Aitslab/EasyNER/tutorials/Tutorial-pipeline.md

 #### errors:
 If you get ValueError: invalid literal for int() with base 10: 'gene_0' your files are not named correctly with a hyphen and number in the end.
 ___

-## 2.6 Named Entity Linking (NEL) module
-This module adds unique identifiers to the entities in the annotated JSON document collection files by matching entities to a lookup table.
-Only exact matches receive an identifier.
-The lookup table should be a .tsv file with the columns "term" and "ID", separated by "/t" (tab).
-___

 ## 2.7 Result Inspection module